anionDev/SongCardGenerator/ReadMe.md

 ## Demo

-After generating some cards you have some picture-files like this for example:
+After generating the cards you have some picture-files like this, for example:

 ![](./attachments/image.png "Generated files")